 I use my credit cards when I buy big-ticket items so I can take advantage of the Zero Percent Installment program and at the same time, earn miles/points.

-So in essence, I’m getting rewards points whenever I buy supplies and equipment and sometimes, even when I buy items to resell.
+So in essence, I’m getting reward points whenever I buy supplies and equipment and sometimes, even when I buy items to resell.

 I also buy my supplies on Shopee to take advantage of their free shipping and discount vouchers.